mozilla/dxr/docs/source/development.rst

     do that in development; use ``python setup.py develop`` instead.
 Otherwise, you will end up with various files copied into your virtualenv, and your edits to the originals will have no effect.

+How can I use pdb to debug indexing?
+    In the DXR config file for the tree you're building, add ``disable_workers = true`` to the ``[DXR]`` section.
+That will keep DXR from spawning multiple worker processes, something pdb doesn't tolerate well.